With a possible top speed of 356kph (that’s about 220mph for you non metric folks) your brakes are probably pretty important to you.

 Not only is the rider counting on the brakes themselves, they are relying on the levers and brake lines to carry the messages correctly giving consistency and accuracy each and every time they pull that brake lever.

-This is a very difficult demand for Brembo to deliver since the engagement point changes with the temperature of the brakes and, as Andrea Dovizioso points out, he may adjust this up to eight times a lap to maintain consistency in his braking technique.
+This is a very difficult demand for Brembo to deliver since the engagement point changes with the temperature of the brakes and, as Andrea Dovizioso points out he likes to have almost no play in his lever before the brakes engage and may adjust this up to eight times a lap to maintain consistency in his braking technique.

 So that’s it.